soltros/jblivegrabber/README.md

 # jblivegrabber
 A quick and dirty tool to quickly grab the JB livestreams and convert them to MP3s in an XML feed.

-To use: edit jb-livestream-grabber.go and change ``enclosureURL := "http://YOUR_WEB_SERVER/jblivegrabber/podcasts/" + url.PathEscape(f.Name()) // Replace with actual URL`` to your webserver's hostname.
+To use: Install yt-dlp, and edit jb-livestream-grabber.go and change ``enclosureURL := "http://YOUR_WEB_SERVER/jblivegrabber/podcasts/" + url.PathEscape(f.Name()) // Replace with actual URL`` to your webserver's hostname.

 Next, run: